Aims and Ethos

 Thank you to everyone who contributed to our vision.

 Alongside our commitment to the vision of the School, we believe in being inclusive across all areas.
 Our curriculum is designed to be accessible to all.
 It embeds a rich, multicultural approach through our work in SMSC, Values, RE and British Values.
 We look for opportunities to share knowledge and practice, including trips to places of worship, visitors invited to talk to us, participation in religious and traditional events e.g. pancake races, the festivals of Harvest, Diwali and Holi.
 We promote engagement with our community whenever possible to support a sense of belonging and support.
-We aspire to the 'One World, One Life, One Me' philosophy which is displayed in the hall to remind us of the fact that we are responsible for ourselves, we have one life to lead which means making the right choices is important, and we are part of the global community.
 We celebrate differences and promote tolerance.
-We are proud to share our building with children from Chiltern Wood School which enriches our education and shares values and learning.
-We have made links with schools beyond Bucks to ensure that we moderate our work within a national context.

 Within safeguarding, we aim to protect all children from harm.
 We have robust systems that are regularly updated and tested to ensure compliance and understanding.
-Our Designated Safeguarding Lead is Mrs Anne Perry (Deputy Headteacher); our Additional Designated Leads are Miss Garlick, Mrs Best and Mrs Wilding and our Safeguarding Governor is Mrs Perkins.
+Our Designated Safeguarding Lead is Ms Leanne Dandridge (Interim Headteacher) and Mrs Anne Perry (Deputy Headteacher); our Additional Designated Leads are Mrs Perrottet, Ms Aslett and Mrs Wilding and our Safeguarding Governor is Mrs Perkins.
 All staff support children and families, and we also operate a mentor system where staff are allocated as mentors and may be mentoring a range of children at any one time.
 Children have access to the staff as and when they feel the need.
 Once a week, the children can visit their mentor to touch base or talk about things that are important to them.
-We also have a Vulnerable Child Meeting every two weeks when the Family Worker and the Deputy Head look together through all noted incidents of behaviour or reports of children that may need support which are held on our electronic system.
+We also have a Welfare Check-in Meeting every week when the Family Worker, Inclusion team and Headteacher look together through all noted incidents of behaviour or reports of children that may need support which are held on our electronic system.
 These are followed up, and the children may be given a mentor to help them at that time.
-Recently, some of our Year 6 pupils have received extensive training in how to be Peer Mentors and will be supporting younger children, under the guidance of The Family Worker throughout the year.
+Some of our Year 5 and Year 6 pupils have been given extensive training in how to be Peer Mentors and are able to support their peers or younger children, under the guidance of The Family Worker throughout the year.

 Our curriculum is designed with children's well-being, both physical and mental, at its core.
 Our belief is that happy, safe children will learn and thrive.
 We aim to provide a 21st century curriculum inside the school building and a curriculum for the 'whole child' within the school grounds and beyond.
-Children have a least one session learning outside the classroom every week, no matter the weather.
-We also have chickens, a volunteer reading dog that visits to support some of our pupils with their English skills and rare breed sheep.
-We will be looking to extend this range in the future as we believe it supports pupil well-being and also provides a wider education beyond the classroom.
+Children have at least one session learning outside the classroom every week, no matter the weather.